helium/HIP/0024-reward-splitting.md

 [drawbacks]: #drawbacks

-Drawback considerations include potential chain bloat, the added legal complexities associated with securitization, and the risk of rewards splitting implying true ownership of a hotspot.
+Drawback considerations include potential chain bloat, the added legal complexities associated with securitization, and the risk of network participants interpreting rewards split as determinant in ownership.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives